Azure-Samples/azure-search-openai-demo-csharp/README.md

 - **Loadtesting**: We recommend running a loadtest for your expected number of users.

+- **Stream tokens to web clients**: Consider using SignalR library which allows bi-directional communication between clients and server.
+You can easily reuse the single persistent connection for streaming down tokens to clients and receiving signals from them.
+SignalR simplifies implementing common features in AI chatbot, such as token cancellation.
+When leveraging [Azure SignalR service](https://learn.microsoft.com/azure/azure-signalr/signalr-overview), you can easily scale to 1M connections.
+Additionally, Azure SignalR fits nicely in a serverless deployment, providing a cost-efficient solution without worrying about server management.
+Refer to the [signalr branch](https://github.com/Azure-Samples/azure-search-openai-demo-csharp/tree/signalr) for code sample.

 ### Resources

 - [Revolutionize your Enterprise Data with ChatGPT: Next-gen Apps w/ Azure OpenAI and Azure AI Search](https://aka.ms/entgptsearchblog)